In Spring 2016, the English Department will be accepting applications to its two M.A. Programs for the 2016-2017 academic year.

 Students are encouraged to check with the University’s Financial Aid office for information about aid and loans.
 The department does not arrange for financing.

-Please read the information in our website, visit our Frequently Asked Questions (FAQ) section, and feel free to contact us if you have further questions:
+Please read the information on our website and feel free to contact us if you have further questions:

 Department of English